molobrakos/lms-mobileskin/README.md

 ## Usage

 1. Access the skin through ```http://<yourserver>:9000/m/```.
-2. Select "add to start screen" in your device, if supported.
+2. Select "Add to start screen" in your device, if supported.

 ## Development